|Fishing is big business in this village.|

-Eileen is a wonderful artist and numerous sea paintings line the walls in this special property.
-She’s spent the past 15 years without her beloved husband Josie who perished at sea in 2004.
+Eileen is a beautiful artist, and numerous sea paintings line the walls in this unique property.
+She’s spent the past 15 years without her beloved husband Josie, who perished at sea in 2004.

 She shared the heartbreaking story of Josie and three of his buddies who drowned in a storm when they were attempting to relocate a 20 meter, 65-foot boat to another area.